 The Adirondack Chapter of The Nature Conservancy has protected over 571,000 acres since 1971.

 From vast hardwood forests to towering scenic vistas, the Adirondack Park is a hikers' dream.
 And, because most of The Nature Conservancy's preserves are publicly accessible and equipped with trails, guides, and visitor areas, we encourage you to get out on the land!

 Preserve guides are available at the trailheads.
 Our preserves are open year-round, from dawn to dusk.
 Please remember that these natural areas are set aside for educational and scientific pursuits.
 To help ensure the continued protection of these special places and their natural features, please respect the following guidelines.

 You will not find any staff on duty at the preserves.
 Therefore, we ask you to prepare for your visit and take proper precautions while on site.

 - Wear comfortable footwear suitable for hiking.

-- To protect yourself from insects, wear long pants, long sleeves
+- To protect yourself from insects, wear long pants, long sleeves and a hat.

 - In all seasons, each person in your party should bring a full water bottle.